Best Canadian Tech Stocks

 Sector – Enterprise Software

 Docebo uses its cloud-based AI platform to create and deliver specialized content to existing or new customers.
 The company’s software uses AI to monitor employees’ progress and tests them on what was learned, all in an automated fashion.
 This is far more efficient and faster than traditional upskilling.
-As a result, the company has an excellent market fit, as can be seen by its rapid growth.
+As a result, the company has an excellent market fit, as seen by its rapid growth.
 The company grew its user base by 27% just last quarter.

 In Q1 2021, the company reported revenue of C$21.7 million, up 61% YoY, EBITDA of C$19.7 million, up 3% YoY, and a net loss of C$5.6 million due to focus on growth.
-In addition, the company reported annual recurring revenue growth of 60%.
+In addition, the company reported an annual recurring revenue growth of 60%.

 LightSpeed POS (TSE: LSPD)